“The way we see the problem is the problem.” (Covey)

 So why do I get called a denier?
 Because of a few forbidden thoughts:

 - China and the USA are unlikely to reduce their use of oil before better energy sources are invented.
 It seems that global-warming politics has rewarded a few individuals, and justify many international conferences, but little concrete progress has been made.
 We have never had such high carbon emissions despite a worldwide recession.
 Perhaps we need more engineering and less politics?
+(Update 2014: Since I wrote these lines, the USA did reduce their use of oil and coal thanks to increased use of shale gas.)

 - While CO2 is a greenhouse gas, water vapor and cloud cover are much more important factor in determining our global temperature: